neondatabase/website/content/docs/tutorial/create-project-and-schema.md

 Neon also suspends a compute node if it is inactive for 5 minutes, to save on compute resources.

-If you navigate to the Endpoints page in the Neon Console, notice how the endpoint switches between Active and Idle states.
-Active means that the compute node is running.
-Idle on the other handle means that the compute node is suspended.
+If you navigate to the **Endpoints** page in the Neon Console, notice how the endpoint switches between `Active` and `Idle` states.
+Active means that the compute node is running. `Idle` on the other hand, means that the compute node is suspended.

 ![image10](https://user-images.githubusercontent.com/13738772/213742361-57378ec5-938f-4924-80b8-8bf9715c4c99.png)

 [Learn more about Neon’s architecture](https://neon.tech/docs/introduction/architecture-overview/).

 ## Create a schema

+The data used in this tutorial was collected from Nike.com’s website using Nike’s API.

 Navigate to the SQL Editor and run the following query: